alexanderby/taucharts-posts/taucharts-1-release/taucharts-1-release.md

 }
 ```

-Setting `asyncRendering: true` will make a chart **render asynchronously** by small synchronous chunks, making a browser **more responsive** to user interactions.
+Setting `asyncRendering: true` will make your chart **render asynchronously** in small synchronous chunks.
+This has the benefit of making your browser **more responsive** to user interactions.
 Read more about asynchronous rendering [here](https://github.com/TargetProcess/taucharts-docs/blob/master/advanced/performance.md).

 ## TypeScript type definition

-Taucharts NPM package comes with d.ts **type definitions** and this enables **code completion** in TypeScript or JavaScript files (if IDE supports this feature) without any additional setup.
+Taucharts NPM package comes with d.ts **type definitions**.
+This enables automatic **code completion** in TypeScript and JavaScript files (if your IDE supports this feature) without any additional setup.

 ![Taucharts code completion](taucharts-v1_code-completion.png)